boguszkamila/Geographic_Analysis_of_How_Physical_Barriers_Influence_Population_Distribution/README.md

 2. Principal component analysis
 3. Clustering
-   - DBSCAN, selecting hyperparameters using the nearest neighbor method and silhouette score
+   - DBSCAN, selecting hyperparameters using silhouette score
    - K-Means and Spectral Clustering, evaluation of the clusters number by using silhouette score